 There are some general principals we can use to navigate our exploration for good water.
-For example, it is always better if you can gather water yourself, rather than buying it in a bottle.
+For example, it is always better if you can gather water yourself from Nature, rather than buying it in a bottle.
 The act of fetching water puts a bit of your energy into your tea.
 It makes it real, and demands respect.
-Every week we hike up the mountain one hour to gather the week's water for the Center.
-This ritual is transcendent, and the tea that we prepare on that daywhen we return back home-is always some of the best, lit up with the morning's stroll through the mountains and the love for our favorite water.
-If you are unable to gather water from Nature, try to put a bit of your energy into the act of getting water in other ways.
-You could walk to the store rather than driving, for example-filling your water with intention and power, rather than viewing it as a means to an end.
-We should learn to respect our water as much as we respect the tea, and feel grateful for the role it plays as medium to our tea spirit.
+Every week we hike into the mountains to gather the week's water for the center.
+This ritual is transcendent, and the tea on that day is always some of the best, lit up with the morning's stroll through the mountains and the love for our favorite water.
+Guests are always able to taste the difference drinking such tea with fresh spring water.